Maker-Breaker is solved in polynomial time on hypergraphs of rank 3: Structural preliminaries

-Therefore, the idea of the proof is the following, which is illustrated on the right of Figure \ref{Lemma5-5}.
-We want to show that there exists a $cz$-path $P_{cz}^{\overline{w}}$ in $D \cup e$ that does not contain $w$.
+The key to the proof is the fact that every $z$-tadpole contains $s$ (by definition of $s$), whereas $\Ps$ does not.
+This will eventually lead to a contradiction.
+Before going into details, let us explain the idea of the proof.
+We want to show that there exists a $cz$-chain $P_{cz}^{\overline{w}}$ in $D \cup e$ that does not contain $w$.
 Indeed, suppose we manage to exhibit one.
-On the one hand, following $P_{cz}^{\overline{w}}$ starting from $c$ until touching $\Ps$, we get a path $P_1$ which contains $s$ as in Claim \ref{claim_Lemma5}.
-On the other hand, following $P_{cz}^{\overline{w}}$ starting from $z$ until touching $\Ps$ again, we get a path $P_2$ which creates a $z$-cycle and thus must also contain $s$.
-This is a contradiction about the location of $s$.
-We now proceed with the proof, in three steps.
-We prove items $(i)$ and $(ii)$ jointly: there are only two times during the proof where we will have to differentiate the two very briefly to make separate arguments.
+On the one hand, following $P_{cz}^{\overline{w}}$ starting from $c$ until touching $\Ps$, we know by (\ref{cont1}) that we cannot get a $cx$-chain.
+Therefore, we necessarily get a $z$-tadpole $T$, containing $s$ at a uniquely determined location, as pictured on the left of Figure \ref{Lemma5-5}.
+On the other hand, following $P_{cz}^{\overline{w}}$ starting from $z$ until touching $\Ps$ again, we know by Proposition \ref{prop_structure}\ref{item6} that we cannot get an $x$-tadpole.
+Therefore, we necessarily get a $z$-cycle, which must also contain $s$, as pictured on the right of Figure \ref{Lemma5-5}.
+All in all, we get two disjoint parts of $P_{cz}^{\overline{w}}$ which both contain $s$, a contradiction.
+We now proceed with the rigorous proof, in three steps.
+We prove items \ref{item1_Lemma5} and \ref{item2_Lemma5} jointly: there are only two times during the proof where we will have to differentiate the two very briefly to make separate arguments.